NET-BYU/alpr/README.md

 ## 🌐 Part 2: Setting Up Your Local Dashboard

-Now for the exciting part - running your own local dashboard that keeps all data on your computer!
+Now we will set up the local dashboard which stores data locally, and broadcasts MQTT messages to the database

 ### Why Use a Local Dashboard?

-- 📊 **Data Privacy**: All license plate data stays on your computer
+- 📊 **Data Privacy**: All license plate is controlled by you
-- 🚀 **Performance**: Faster loading and no internet dependency
+- 🚀 **Performance**: Faster loading times
 - 🛠️ **Customization**: Modify the dashboard to fit your needs
 - 💰 **Cost Savings**: No additional cloud storage fees